Our Grant Rounds

 A Senior Fellowship is for post-doctoral or other successful researchers who wish to build on a number of successful years of dementia research, and who demonstrate the ambition and potential to be an independent investigator at the end of the award.

-Applicants will have an established track record in an area of dementia research as evidenced by publications, collaborations or other grant funding (either as a co-applicant or principal applicant).
+Applicants will have an established track record in an area of dementia or related neurodegenerative research as evidenced by publications, collaborations or other grant funding (either as a co-applicant or principal applicant).